Wagner & Co Solar Technology

 Wagner & Co.
 Solar Technology is a German-based solar power company.
 Its main headquarters are located at Cölbe, Germany.
 The company's products include solar, solar thermal and pellet-heating systems.
 The company has branches in France, Spain, the United Kingdom and the United States.

 History

 Wagner & Co. was founded in 1979 in Germany by a group of environmental technology students.
 The students wanted to create an ecological alternative to environmental damage and nuclear energy.
 This desire led to the development and production of a range of solar thermal systems, photovoltaic systems and wood pellet heating systems (Solar Thermal World).
 Wagner now is a staff-owned company that employs more than 400 employees within a democratic company structure.

-Awards
+Recognition

 In 2010, Wagner & Co was nominated as one of the top three most sustainable brands in the running for the German Sustainability Award (Deutscher).